 The Progress 8 score is a new rating for English secondary schools which shows how well students have progressed academically during their time there.
-It compares results from different schools so that their performance can be easily seen by parents
+It compares results from different schools so that their performance can be easily seen by parents.

-The Progress 8 score is a new rating for English secondary schools which was introduced in 2016.
+The Progress 8 score was introduced in 2016.
 It is an average score for all pupils at a school, showing how well they have progressed academically from the end of primary school to when they finish in secondary education.

-Pupils’ results at a school are compared to those from children at other schools who had attained similar academic results at the end of their primary education.
-Results in eight GCSE (or equivalent subjects), from A* to G, are examined for each student, which is known as the Attainment 8 rating.
-A score for those results across the year group is then worked out.
+At a school, pupils' results are compared to those from children at other schools who had similar academic results at the end of their primary education.
+Each student's results in eight GCSE (or equivalent subjects), ranging from A* to G, are examined, which collectively forms the Attainment 8 rating.
+Subsequently, a score is calculated for these results across the entire year group.